 Spring was cautiously trying to peep through, but winter still had a grip on the land.
 A young married couple looked with great love at the little bundle they had just welcomed into the world.
 The young dark haired woman glowed with the glow of new motherhood as her handsome blue eyed husband gently cradled their firstborn.
-A tiny little girl.
+A tiny baby girl.
 For now, their joy was complete.

 That little baby was me.
-The firstborn and only daughter my parents had, five boys were added throughout the years, but we'll come to them later.
+The firstborn and only daughter my parents had.
+Five boys were added throughout the years, but we'll come to them later.

 *I am tired I'm going to rest I'll close my eyes tight Father (God) let your eyes Watch over my bed